Hiring the best personal injury attorney should be your first step for the severely injured after a car or truck accident.

 Be Wary of the Reduction or Disallowed Medical Expense Trick

-If the insurance adjuster starts discounting your medical expenses and you don’t like the numbers your hearing for pain-and-suffering or disability, that should be the first clue that you may need to hire an attorney.
+If the insurance adjuster starts discounting your medical expenses and you don’t like the numbers you hear for pain, suffering, or disability, that should be the first clue that you may need to hire an attorney.

-Texas passed “tort reform,” and the current law only allows medical amounts that are actually “paid or incurred.”
-In other words, if the hospital wrote off part of the bill due to contacts with your health insurance or otherwise, it is the net number that counts for claims in Texas.
+Texas passed “tort reform,” and the current law only allows medical amounts actually “paid or incurred.”
+In other words, if the hospital wrote off part of the bill due to contacts with your health insurance or otherwise, the net number counts for claims in Texas.

 Personal Injury Lawyers Will Talk with You

-There are a substantial number of personal injury attorneys in the greater Houston area offer free consultations for injury victims.
-Anyone injured in an accident should consider taking advantage of such an offer to understand the claims process and issues that they may face.
+A substantial number of personal injury attorneys in Houston offer free consultations for injury victims.
+Anyone injured in an accident should consider taking advantage of such an offer to understand the claims process and issues they may face.

 While there are limits to how much consulting you can reasonably expect, a conversation with a capable attorney certainly can’t hurt.